 - Leggings or pull-on pants: Separates allow you to change one piece of dirty clothing without assembling a whole new outfit, so they’re useful to have.
 Look for stretchy waistbands that fit easily over your baby’s diaper and belly – and expand as he gains weight.

-- Sweater or jacket: Most babies don’t like having clothes pulled over their head, so warm up your baby with a sweater or jacket that buttons down the front.
+- Sweater or jacket: Most babies don’t like having clothes pulled over their head.
+Hence, it’s better to warm up your baby with a sweater or jacket that buttons down the front.

 - Wearable blankets: These fleece or cotton sacks zip over your baby’s sleepwear to keep him warm at night.
 They replace traditional blankets, which aren’t safe for sleeping babies because of the risk of SIDS.
 You may or may not need these, depending on the climate you live in and the season when your baby’s born.